krakshak/finadvisor-llm/README.md

 - "Is it better to rent or buy a home?"
 - "How should I diversify my investment portfolio?"

-## Development

-### Training a New Model
-1. Prepare your financial dataset
-2. Update `training_pipeline/config.py`
-3. Run the training notebook or script
-4. Monitor training with MLFlow
-5. Update inference config with new model path

-### Customizing the Interface
-1. Modify `templates/index.html` for UI changes
-2. Update `static/css/style.css` for styling
-3. Extend `static/js/app.js` for new functionality
-4. Add new API endpoints in `app.py`

 ## Troubleshooting